Dozier, Soler go deep as Royals down White Sox

 Royals starter Jorge Lopez (4-7) allowed three runs, two earned, on eight hits in 5 1/3 innings.
 He walked two and struck out two.

-Yoan Moncada went 3-for-5, and James McCann and Tim Anderson contributed two-hit outings for the White Sox (64-82), who stranded 12 men on base.
+Yoan Moncada went 3-for-5, and James McCann and Tim Anderson contributed two-hit outings for the White Sox (64-82), who stranded 12 runners.

-Lucas Giolito (14-9) struck out 12 in six innings, but four of the five runs he allowed came via home runs.
+Lucas Giolito (14-9) struck out 12 — including eight straight at one point — in six innings, but four of the five runs he allowed came via home runs.
 He yielded five hits and one walk.

 Soler started the day two homers behind American League leader Mike Trout, and he immediately slashed that deficit in half.
 The 27-year-old slugger swatted a fastball from Giolito out to left-center with one out in the first for his 44th home run and third in two days.